katimoth/unprintable/README.md

 ## Back End
 API server: 35.227.89.255
+The back end server uses ngnix and gunicorn in a Django web framework.
+Hosted on a GCP instance.

 **YOU WILL HAVE TO DO THIS EVERY TIME AFTER `git pull` CHANGES YOUR CODE!**